Complexity of equal 0-surgeries: Connected sums

 where each exterior $E_{K_i}$ is glued to the $i$-th hole with a gluing map that identifies the meridian $\mu_i$ of $K_i$ with the boundary of the hole and the Seifert longitude $\lambda_i$ of $K_i$ with the $S^1$-factor.
 (Note that in the case of $n=2$, the above JSJ decomposition simplifies to just $E_{K_1}\cup E_{K_2}$ such that meridians and longitudes get identified.)

-Now let $K'=K'_1\#\cdots\#K'_{n'}$ be another connected sum of non-trivial knots $K'_1,\ldots,K'_{n'}$ such that $K(0)$ is orientation-preserving diffeomorphic to $K'(0)$.
-Then the uniqueness of the JSJ decomposition implies that the JSJ decompositions of $K(0)$ and $K'(0)$ are the same.
-In particular, it follows that $n=n'$ and that (after renumbering) $E_{K_i}$ is orientation-preserving diffeomorphic to $E_{K'_i}$.
-Then~\cite{Gordon_Luecke} tells us that $K_i$ is isotopic to $K'_i$.
+Now let $K'=K'_1\#\cdots\#K'_{n'}$ be another connected sum of non-trivial, prime knots $K'_1,\ldots,K'_{n'}$ such that $K(0)$ is orientation-preserving diffeomorphic to $K'(0)$.
+Then the uniqueness of the JSJ decomposition implies that the JSJ decompositions of $K(0)$ and $K'(0)$ are the same, i.e.\